Lombards: Middle Danube

-In approximately 560, Audoin was succeeded by his son Alboin, a young and energetic leader who defeated the neighboring Gepidae and made them his subjects; in 566, he married Rosamund, daughter of the Gepid king Cunimund.
+In approximately 560, Audoin was succeeded by his son Alboin, a young and energetic leader who defeated the neighbouring Gepidae and made them his subjects; in 566, he married Rosamund, daughter of the Gepid king Cunimund.
 In the same year, he made a pact with Khagan Bayan.
 Next year the Lombards and the Avars destroyed the Gepid kingdom in the Lombard–Gepid War, the allies halved the prize of war and the nomads settled in Transylvania.